sdasgup3/Leetmap/G4G/Bit/README.md

 Compute modulus division by a power-of-2-number Compute n modulo d without division(/) and modulo(%) operators, where d is a power of 2 number.

-Compute the minimum or maximum of two integers without branching On some rare machines where branching is expensive, the below obvious approach to find minimum can be slow as it uses branching.
+Compute the minimum or maximum of two integers without[minWOBranch.cpp] branching((https://github.com/sdasgup3/CodingPuzzles/blob/master/G4G/Bit/minWOBranch.cpp))
+  * On some rare machines where branching is expensive, the below obvious approach to find minimum can be slow as it uses branching.

 Rotate bits of a number
 Bit Rotation: A rotation (or circular shift) is an operation similar to shift except that the bits that fall off at one end are put back to the other end.